-The Organisation, aims to ensure that children and young people, are protected and kept safe from harm while they are with our staff and volunteers.
+The Organisation, aims to ensure that people, are protected and kept safe from harm while they are with our staff and volunteers.
 In order to achieve this, we will ensure our staff and volunteers are carefully selected, screened, trained and supervised.